What is occupational therapy?

 Occupational therapy may be used for the following diseases or disabilities:

-The goal of occupational therapy is to improve the skills that are needed to live life as independently as possible.
-This includes being able to take care of yourself and to work, for example – as well as being able to leave your home and meet other people.
+The goal of occupational therapy is to develop and improve the skills that are needed to live life as independently as possible.
+This includes things like being able to take care of yourself and to work – as well as being able to leave your home and meet up with other people.

-Occupational therapy can help you to cope with a (new) mental or physical limitation and manage better in everyday life.
-This can improve your quality of life and health.
-Family members can also get useful tips and advice from an occupational therapist.
+Occupational therapy can help you to cope with a (new) physical, mental or psychological limitation and manage better in everyday life.
+This can improve your health and quality of life, and make it easier to take part in social activities.
+Relatives and other caregivers can also get useful tips and advice from an occupational therapist.

-Depending on the type of limitation and your personal circumstances, occupational therapy may include the following:
+Depending on the type of limitation, your personal circumstances and the goal of the treatment, occupational therapy may include the following:

-• Re-training of everyday skills (getting dressed, preparing food, managing the household)
+• Practicing everyday skills (getting dressed, preparing food, doing household chores)

-• Learning and practicing skills for school, work or free time
+• Learning and practicing skills for school, work or activities that you do in your free time

 • Movement and perception exercises